LiliMeng/efficient_ml/README.md

 4. **Concatenation and Output**:
    - Concatenate the outputs of all heads across all groups.
    - Apply a linear transformation to produce the final output.

-#### Example Workflow

-1. **Grouping and Initialization**:
-   - Divide `h` heads into `g` groups.
-   - Initialize separate Q vectors for each head, and shared K and V vectors for each group.

-2. **Attention Computation**:
-   - For each group:
-     - Compute K and V vectors.
-     - For each head in the group, compute the attention scores and weighted sum using the group's K and V.

-3. **Combine Results**:
-   - Concatenate the results from all heads.
-   - Apply a final linear layer to integrate the information.

 ### Benefits of Grouped Query Attention